ubccr/ccrdocs/pages/hpc/login.md

 the key pair, you can add the public key to your account using [CCR's IDM portal](https://idm.ccr.buffalo.edu/sshkey).
 Follow these easy steps:

-1. Open your terminal or Git BASH if you're on windows
+1. Open your terminal or Git Bash if you're on windows
 2. Run the following command, substituting in your email address:
 ```bash
 $ ssh-keygen -t ed25519 -C "your_ub_itname@buffalo.edu"